GiuseppeTT/app-budget/README.md

 After that, the project will be all set up.

+> **Note:** You will probably need to create the file `.env` to set up the necessary environment variables.
+To do that you can use the file `.env.example` as a guide.

 > **Note:** You may need to install [docker](https://www.docker.com/).

 > **Note:** You can check more instructions on the [devcontainer documentation](https://code.visualstudio.com/docs/devcontainers/containers).